-This is the problem that trainers face when dealing with today’s workforce, especially as it relates to millennials.
-These workers are accustomed to finding information quickly in the moment need it, which often makes them impatient when it comes to all-day training events.
+This is the problem that trainers face when dealing with today’s workforce, especially millennials.
+These workers are accustomed to finding information quickly at the moment they need it, which often makes them impatient when it comes to all-day training events.
 On top of that, modern workers in general are frequently interrupted by a variety of online work applications and collaboration tools that leave them little time to focus on training and development.

 Microlearning: The New Way To Train Your Employees

-The new workforce isn’t consuming learning materials in 50 page employee manuals anymore.
-Not only that, but many new employees operate from a remote location, making in-office training near impossible due to budgetary constraints.
+The new workforce isn’t consuming learning materials in 50-page employee manuals anymore.
+Not only that, but many new employees operate from a remote location, making in-office training nearly impossible due to budgetary constraints.
 So what is a company to do to educate their employees?

 Enter microlearning.
 As we stated above, the modern learner is one that is easily distracted, constantly on-the-go, and is always searching for knowledge.
-With microlearning, companies and their training staffs can better connect with this new workforce by delivering information into short, digestible bits.
+With microlearning, companies and their training staffs can better connect with this new workforce by delivering information in short, digestible chunks.

-There’s Plenty Of Benefits For Using Microlearning In Your Company
+The Benefits of Using Microlearning In Your Company

-Microlearning isn’t just the latest fad in e-learning; it’s how employees in future generations will consume information as well.
+Microlearning isn’t just the latest fad in e-learning; it’s how future generations of workers will consume information as well.
 A company that implements microlearning in their training strategy will end up experiencing several benefits.

-The first, and most important one, is employee buy-in.
-A recent Software Advice study on employee engagement found that 58 percent of employees said they would be more likely to use their company’s online learning tools if they were broken up into shorter lessons.
+The first, and most important benefit, is employee buy-in.
+A Software Advice study on employee engagement found that 58 percent of employees said they would be more likely to use their company’s online learning tools if they were broken up into shorter lessons.

 The best microlearning software platforms are also mobile-friendly.
 Why does this matter for a company?
-Because your employees can access learning modules from everywhere, whether they’re sitting and waiting for a doctor’s appointment, or working out before the workday starts.
-This can help your employees as they ever have a job-oriented questions, enabling them to find quick answers by accessing microlearning modules.
-Not only that, but your employees will be spending less time training at work, and more time working, leading to more productivity in the office.
+Because your employees can access learning modules from everywhere, whether they’re sitting and waiting for a doctor’s appointment or working out before the workday starts.
+This can also help your employees when they have a job-oriented questions, enabling them to find quick answers by accessing microlearning modules.
+Not only that, but your employees will be spending less time training at work, and more time working, leading to increased productivity in the office.

-We live in society that values rapid-fire, on-the-go access to bite-size pockets of information.
-That’s lot of buzzwords rolled into one sentence.
-However, it underscores the importance that companies need to place in a microlearning solution for their businesses in order to continually develop their workforce.
-Look to a knowledge management solution that supports micro-learning, allowing your employees the ability to access information and answers when they need it.
+We live in society that values rapid-fire, on-the-go access to bite-size information.
+That’s lot of buzzwords rolled into one sentence, but it underscores the importance that companies need to place on a microlearning solution for their employees.
+Look to a knowledge management solution that supports microlearning, allowing your employees to access information when they need it.

 Harness The Power Of Knowledge Sharing With Digital Transformation